Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 > SUMMARY: human male, 30y, military, Alliance forces, first human Spectre.<br>
 > APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair, brown eyes.
 </details>

+Also note: the above axample shows the use of special phrases like `30y` (no space).
+They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.

+#### Don't use emojis and special characters
+Unicode emojis are supported but they cost 2 tokens.
+Use with caution, only if you really want to use those or an emoji as actually shorter than a regular word.
+Special characters like `<>`, `[]`, `{}` and other symbols used in programming are treated... well, like in programming.
+The AI is trained on an immense dataset gathered by scraping internet, so it learned the meaning for those chars from where it've seen them the most: in the source code.

+This is a good thing, and the WI formattings utilize that.
+But unless you're using one of them or testing your own format, you should avoid them in general.

+Non-ASCII unicode characters like `ù` should be avoided in any case.

 ## Credits and links